ArNath125/Random-Projects/README.md

 This script performs a basic port scan on a target IP address and retrieves service banners from open ports to identify the services running.

 ### ✅ Features:
-- Scans ports 1 to 1024
+- Scans a list of common ports (21, 22, 80, 443, etc.)
 - Resolves domain to IP if a URL is entered
 - Grabs and prints basic banners from open ports
-- Logs results to a file named `scan_results.txt`
+- Logs results to a file named `scan_result_<target>.txt`

 ### 💡 Purpose:
 Introduces the concept of reconnaissance and fingerprinting, which are essential steps in ethical hacking and vulnerability assessments.

+---

+## 🔐 Project 3: File Encryption and Decryption (AES)

+This tool allows you to securely encrypt and decrypt files using symmetric encryption with the `cryptography` module (AES under the hood via Fernet).
+It demonstrates how sensitive data can be protected using proper encryption techniques.

+### ✅ Features:
+- Generates a secure encryption key (`secret.key`)
+- Encrypts any file to `.enc` format
+- Decrypts back to original using the same key
+- Simple and secure implementation using Python’s `cryptography` library

+### 💡 Purpose:
+Builds understanding of confidentiality, symmetric key encryption, and secure file handling.

 ---